nkschaefer/align_pipelines/README.md

 ### What if you have more than one directory containing reads of a specific type?
 The pipelines expect reads of any given type (e.g. RNA-seq, ATAC-seq, or genomic DNA) to be located in one directory.
 This isn't always the case.
 If your reads are in multiple directories, that's okay, as long as the reads don't have identical names.
 If they do (e.g. if you got more data back from the same exact sequencing run a second time), you'll need to concatenate the files.

-Otherwise, you can do this (assuming you have two directories, `/path/to/dir1` and `/path/to/dir2` containing the same type of data:
+Otherwise, you can do this (assuming you have two directories, `/path/to/dir1` and `/path/to/dir2` containing the same type of data):

 ```
 # Create a new directory